jimregiandrew/quat-orient/README.md

 # quat-orient

-Measuring the acceleration (3 axis vector) of a vehicle is useful a variety of purposes.
-The one I am most familiar with is driver behavior.
-We can use a smart phone - or any device with an accelerometer in it - mounted in the vehicle, to measure the acceleration.
-The problem is that in general we don't know the orientation of the mounted device (accelerometer), and therefore don't know the direction of the (accelerometer's) acceleration vector, relative to the vehicle.
-This project provides an algorithm to estimate the orientation of the device relative to the vehicle, using GPS and accelerometer data.

-In this project I use the following definition of the vehicle axes: x points forwards (the direction the driver is facing), y points to the left, and z points up vertically.
+Here's the problem: You've got accelerometer data for a vehicle but you don't know this data relates to the vehicles acceleration directions (forwards/backwards and left/right cornering directions).
+Here's a solution: Use GPS data and a bit of math with qaternions.

+The goal of this project is to give an algorithm that solves this problem.
+The algorithm requires accelerometer and GPS data while the vehicle is moving - a training phase if you like.
+But it converges pretty quickly so that a reasonable estimate can be obtained within 10's of seconds of motion with braking and/or cornering.
+It's not a polished algorithm, and the python source probably isn't useable as is.
+But I think this is a good solution and a good base on which to make something more polished.
+The python code is a way of documenting the algorithm and for testing it.

+If we could mount the accelerometer so that its axes matched the vehicle there would be no problem.
+And I suspect that this is the best solution if you are a vehicle manufacturer providing an in-build accelerometer.
+But if you can't control the mounting then this algorithm is one solution to the problem.

+The test data was generated with an Android mobile phone mounted with Blu Tak :D to the dash in a car.
+The test data was generated using known orientations so that the algorithm can be verified.
+But it will work with an arbitrary fixed mounting orientation.

-This repository contains python code and test data to determine the "best" quaternion that represents the relative orientation of the device with respect to the vehicle.
-Equivalently, it finds the quaternion that rotates the accelerometer vector output by the accelerometer to a vector that best matches the acceleration vector of the vehicle (with axes as defined above).
+This repository contains python code and test data to determine the "best" quaternion that rotates the accelerometer vector, output by the accelerometer, to the acceleration vector of the vehicle (with axes as defined above).
+More generally it describes a method to find the quaternion that gives the "best" rotation to match a set of input and output (3-dimensional) vectors.

+# Vehicle axes

+I use the following definition of the vehicle axes: x points forwards (the direction the driver is facing), y points to the left, and z points up vertically.
+(It is a right hand system).

 # How does it work

+The math for solving the least squares registration problem, given by Yan-Bin Jia (see References) is the same for finding the quaternion rotation that best rotates a set of input vectors (accelermeter output vectors) to match a set of output vectors (the vehicles accelerometer vectors).
+That is the optimum quaternion is the eigenvector, corresponding to the largest eigenvalue, of a matrix formed from suitably combined input/output data.
 See the get_opt_q function in src/quaternions.py.
-The math for solving the least squares registration problem, given by Yan-Bin Jia (see References) is the same for finding the quaternion rotation that best rotates a set of input vectors (accelermeter output vectors) to match a set of output vectors (the vehicles accelerometer vectors).
-That is the optimum quaternion is the eigenvector, corresponding to the largest eigenvalue, of a matrix formed from suitably combined the input/output data.

 # How to use it.
-Read the data/README.md file for a description of the test data.
+There are two trips of test data: one with date/time 2020-10-15-21 and one with 2020-10-15-22.
+The data/README.md file gives more information but you don't have to read it yet.

 Run python from the command line in the src directory.
-Then execute:
+Then execute the following for the first trip:

 ```
 import quaternions as qu